-Jason Williamson’s response to a DWP case officer on 2013 single ‘Jobseeker’ – “I’ve got drugs to take, and a mind to break” – articulated a central anxiety in the work of Sleaford Mods: that a state of unreality, induced by whatever means possible, might be preferable to really experiencing life in Britain’s working class – and that the people who are supposed to help either don’t understand or, more likely, don’t care.
+Jason Williamson’s response to a DWP case officer on 2013 single ‘Jobseeker’ – “I’ve got drugs to take, and a mind to break” – articulated a central anxiety in the work of Sleaford Mods: that a state of unreality, induced by whatever means possible, might be preferable to the unmediated experience of working-class life – and that the people who are supposed to help either don’t understand or, more likely, don’t care.
 Williamson’s lyrics have brought us to pubs, to drug-deals, to myopia and self-loathing, and Andrew Fearn’s music to what sound like some of the dingiest, strangest nightclubs in England.
-Their powerful, grimy catalog charts countless attempts at escapism, and finds little pleasure in anything but dark humour.
+Their powerful, grimy catalogue charts countless attempts at escapism, and finds little pleasure in anything beyond its black comedy.

-‘Into the Payzone’, the record’s opening track, introduces these themes effectively; its mechanical whirs and repetitive beeps soundtrack a lyrical tussle with instant gratification, Williamson’s “touch card” standing for both an unprecedented ease in purchasing and the gluttony that accompanies it.
-The ambivalence extends elsewhere, as on ‘Subtraction’ (“I’m a consumer / I’m the systems rocket and I like my launcher!”), but the wool is never pulled over Williamson’s eyes fully.
-On ‘Policy Cream’ he takes aim at austerity, warning that it will “turn on us all eventually” as Fearn’s bass guitar-driven track ascends and descends throughout, conveying the sense that such programmes are just a sinister pantomime to their architects.
+‘Into the Payzone’, the record’s opening track, introduces these themes effectively; its mechanical whirs and repetitive beeps soundtrack a lyrical tussle with instant gratification, as Williamson’s “touch card” stands for both an unprecedented ease in consumption and the gluttony that accompanies it.
+The ambivalence extends elsewhere, as on ‘Subtraction’ (“I’m a consumer / I’m the systems rocket and I like my launcher!”), but the wool is never pulled over Williamson’s eyes fully, with regard to Britain’s neoliberal status quo.
+On ‘Policy Cream’ he takes aim at austerity, warning that it will “turn on us all eventually” as Fearn’s bass guitar-driven track playfully ascends and descends throughout, conveying the sense that such programmes are little more than a sinister pantomime to their architects.

-A new emotional directness is present on fifth track ‘When You Come Up to Me’, alongside a melodic tunefulness rare in their work.
-Here, Williamson’s voice is vulnerable – shaky, but strangely emotive – as he recounts the distance between onlookers as someone suffers a fit, their isolation seemingly a symptom of those broader concerns about technology and consumerism.
-The feeling that some sense of humanity is being eroded, the ability to share experiences or to experience things authentically, is pervasive – complemented perfectly by Fearn’s often menacing noise, borrowing from a library of hip-hop and post-punk influences.
+A new emotional directness is present on fifth track ‘When You Come Up to Me’, alongside a melodic tunefulness rarely found in their work.
+Here, Williamson’s voice is vulnerable – shaky, but emotive – as he recounts the distance between onlookers as someone suffers a fit, their isolation seemingly a symptom of those broader concerns about technology and consumerism.
+The feeling that some sense of humanity is being eroded, the ability to share experiences or to experience things authentically, is pervasive – and is complemented perfectly by Fearn’s often menacing noise, which borrows from a library of hip-hop and post-punk influences.

-In the interest of not misrepresenting the record, it should be pointed out that amidst the defeatism is the hilarity typical of Williamson’s words.
+Amid this apparent defeatism, however, is the defiant venom typical of Williamson’s words.
 On single ‘Kebab Spider’, he mocks government experts, rock stars, movie stars, and documentary-makers trying to understand or represent working-class life – choice lyric: “You’ve had a record deal for nearly thirty years / What do you know about agencies?”.
-On ‘Flipside’, meanwhile, “Graham Coxon looks like a left-wing Boris Johnson”.
+On ‘Flipside’, “Graham Coxon looks like a left-wing Boris Johnson”.

-Without that attitude, the record would be a far more dour listen than it is, and one imagines that life would be far less tolerable for Williamson.
-Listening to the band rage against negative messaging, technocracy, and consumerism continues to energise and impress – for them to retain humour and idiosyncrasy while welcoming personal change and responding to the endless stream of bullshit discharged from the leaders of an automating, self-destructing society is downright inspiring.
+Without this comic, combative element, the record would be a far dourer listen, and one imagines that life would be far less tolerable for Williamson.
+Listening to Sleaford Mods rage against negative messaging, technocracy, and consumerism continues to energise and impress; that they manage to retain humour and idiosyncrasy while responding to such inhumanity inspires.
 Seán Kennedy